camilacremoneze/vim-setup/README.md

 This project sets vim configs into Vagrant environment to Elixir projects

 **Pre install**
- - Requirements: make sure vagrant is installed into local host)
+ - Requirements: make sure vagrant is installed into local host

-**Install Vagrant Vim Machine (This is going install packages required for vim)**
+**Install Vagrant Vim Machine (This is going to install packages required for vim)**
  - \# vagrant up

 **Open Vagrant**